Saurabh-Singh33/-RoomEdge-Intelligent-Room-Guest-Service-Manager/README.md

 📌 Conclusion

-RoomEdge delivers a clean, professional, and visually appealing hotel management UI made entirely on the frontend.
+RoomEdge delivers a clean, elegant, and visually appealing hotel management experience — built entirely on the frontend.
-It highlights strong design skills, interactive layout crafting, and proper page structuring — perfect for students, beginners, and portfolio presentations.
+It demonstrates strong design sense, smooth UI flow, and organized page structuring — ideal for students, beginners, developers, and portfolio presentations. 🌟⚡